Ewlfq/jpicture/README.md

 });
 ```

-You are not forced to use picture at all.
+You are not forced to use pictures at all.

 ```javascript
 $('#headline-section').jp({